15dani1/Exploding-Gators/README.md

 ## What it does

-Gator-themed version of the exploding kittens card game.
+Gator-themed version of the Exploding Kittens card game.
 Rules and Details can be found here - https://explodingkittens.com/

 ## How we built it